 Previously, you can copy only text between two virtual desktops.
 With this release, you can copy and paste files and folders between two virtual desktops.
-The maximum transfer of data in one single copy-paste operation is 200 MB.
+In the Linux Virtual Delivery Agent, the maximum transfer of data in one single copy-paste operation is 200 MB.
 For more information, see File copy and paste documentation.

-Copy and paste files and folders between two virtual desktops is supported only on x64 Linux distribution.
+Copy and paste files and folders between two virtual desktops is supported only on the x64 Linux distribution and on the ARM64 architectured-based devices running Citrix Workspace app for Linux.